wp-plugins/40nuggets/readme.txt

-=== Wordpress Site Conversion Optimization by 40Nuggets ===
+=== Conversion Optimization by 40Nuggets ===
 Contributors: eliav@40nuggets.com
 Donate link:
-Tags: conversion rate optimization, overlay window, popup, conversion, conversions, personalized conversions, targeting, exit, exit targeting, exit-intent, exit popup, exit-intent plugin, email capture, AB testing, A/B testing, AB, wp email capture, lead capture, lead conversion, CRO
+Tags: conversion rate optimization, overlay window, popup, conversion, conversions, personalized conversions, targeting, exit, exit targeting, exit-intent, exit popup, exit-intent plugin, email capture, AB testing, A/B testing, AB, wp email capture, lead capture, lead conversion, CRO, lead-capture, popup, popover, lightbox, light box, lightbox pop, light box pop, optin lead capture, web form, web forms, landing page, call to action, call-to-action
 Requires at least: 3.3
 Tested up to: 3.9.1
 Stable tag: 0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improve your Wordpress conversion rates by using intelligent overlay windows and smart targeting technology.
+Convert more of your traffic to lead by using intelligent overlay popups and smart targeting.

 == Description ==

+If you are looking to grow your website's conversion rates, then you'll want to check out 40Nuggets.
+40Nuggets brings you intelligent popups--delivered as a user-friendly 'lightboxes'--that will help you convert more of your website's hard-won traffic to join your mailing list, connected with sales, and achieved other business goals.

-Your website's hard-won traffic should be converting: joining your mailing list, talking to sales, engaging your social, and achieving other goals you set.
-Overlay windows and popups or popovers are a powerful way to turn more of your traffic into leads.
+Overlay popups are a powerful way to turn more of your traffic into leads.
 However, most of the popover tools on Wordpress are largely one-size fits all, meaning that your popover is only appropriate for a small percentage of your traffic.
+In many cases these popups serve to annoy your visitors, more than convert.

-40Nuggets is intelligent in that it adapts your overlays window's timing to the behavior of each and every user, giving you a huge competitive-advantage.
-Beyond that, 40Nuggets allows you to target by exit-intent, user-behavior, inbound referrer, geography, and much more.
+40Nuggets, however, is intelligent in that it adapts your popup's timing to the behavior of each and every user, giving you a huge competitive-advantage in conversions, while preserving the customer experience of your site.
+40Nuggets comes with built in A/B testing--the test is managed automatically--so that you will always be a improving.

+Beyond providing you with enterprise level intelligence and testing tools, 40Nuggets gives you as a marketer a powerful set of filters so that you can practice your craft.
+For example, 40Nuggets allows you to target by exit-intent (popping up just before someone leaves the page), user-behavior targeting, targeting by specific pages on your site, device-based targeting, inbound referrer, geography, and much more.
 It's zero hassle to manage.

+You can use 40Nuggets in place of frustrating landing page adjustment tools.

+Through web hooks (and tools like Zapier) 40Nuggets easily integrates with email service providers like MailChimp and Constant Contact.
+Moreover, you export all your data at anytime.

-40Nuggets uses a unique mix of easy to deploy overlay windows, with the smartest machine learning technology, all aimed at bringing you a massive lift in your conversion rates.
+40Nuggets uses a unique mix of easy to deploy overlay windows, with intelligent learning technology, all aimed at bringing you a massive lift in your conversion rates.

-This is not only for growing your email list - you can use it for many goals, and to target inbound visitors in many ways, including from a specific ad or traffic source, a geographic region, and more.
-You can
+40Nuggets' is not only for growing your email list - you can use it for many goals, and to target inbound visitors in many ways, including from a specific ad or traffic source, a geographic region, and more.

+Advanced users can access a complete HTML/CSS/JS 40Nuggets editor, allowing virtually any form of popup or adjustment to site zones.
+Moreover, advanced users can pass custom data to 40Nuggets, allowing for powerful targeting.
 [youtube https://www.youtube.com/watch?v=JTeCHEIT938]

 [Learn More on Our Homepage](http://40nuggets.com)